 What happens during the Geosciences Congressional Visits Day?

-GSA makes it easy for you to go on a Congressional visit.
-Our staff will create a schedule for you and arrange your training.
+GSA makes it easy for you to go on a congressional visit.
+Our staff schedules the congressional visits and provides

 Considering going on visits